1974 Traynor

 Other changes I've made are:

-Recently Traynor has reissued this exact same amp as a hand wired, point to point model just like the original.
-You can still get the originals for good prices though.
+Recently Traynor has reissued this exact same amp as a hand wired, point to point model just like the original, for about $1100 street price.